Industrial Intrusion CTF

 Steps taken

-• One of the git commits showed the old PGP key and message which is as follows
+- One of the git commit logs showed the old PGP key and message which is as follows

 -----BEGIN PGP SIGNED MESSAGE-----